Fact Sheet on Insurance

 If you would like to print this publication, it is available in pdf format below.
 Please note you will need an Adobe Acrobat Reader to view or print the publications listed below, which you can download at no cost from Adobe

 This fact sheet briefly explains your rights concerning an insurance company's refusal to offer you insurance or to continue your coverage.
-Special rules apply to worker's compensation, umbrella, and surplus lines policies.
+Special rules apply to non-grandfathered comprehensive individual and small group health insurance policies subject to federal health reform, worker's compensation, umbrella, and surplus lines policies.

 When a policy first becomes effective, the insurer may cancel that policy any time within the first 60 days without providing you with a reason for the cancellation.
 The cancellation is not effective until at least 10 days after the insurance company mails or delivers to you a written notice of cancellation. [s.
 631.36 (2) (c), Wis.
 Stat.]

 Renewal on Altered TermsSometimes an insurer will renew a policy but will raise the rates or make the terms less favorable to the insured.
 An insurer may not alter the terms of coverage until 60 days after a notice is mailed to you.
 To be effective, the notice must be mailed or delivered prior to the renewal date.
 If the notice is given less than 60 days before the renewal date, the new terms or premium increase will not become effective until 60 days have elapsed from the date the notice is given.
 These conditions do not apply if the only change is a rate increase of less than 25%. [s.
 631.36 (5), Wis.
 Stat.]